 NASA mosaic image reveals "unprecedented detail" of moon's south pole region

-Thanks to two lunar orbiting cameras working together on the moon's Shackleton Crater, NASA has been able to release a mosiac showing "unprecedented detail" of the region.
+Thanks to two lunar orbiting cameras working together on the moon's Shackleton Crater, NASA has been able to release a mosaic showing "unprecedented detail" of the region.

 Shackleton Crater is in the moon's South Pole region.
 The area is of interest to scientists because it may have accessible ice deposits in its craters, CBS News previously reported.
 That ice could be a source of air, water and rocket fuel.
 India's Chandrayaan-3 lander safely landed in the region in August 2023, and NASA's Artemis program is planning to send astronauts to this area in the next few years.